MrSom3body/dotfiles/README.md

 # 🖥️ dotfiles

 Welcome to my dotfiles repository!

-These configurations are tailored to me and my system only (for now), so if you really want to copy my configs don't just blindly use them but rather use them as a starting point.
+These configurations are built primarily for _my workflow_ and systems, but thanks to the incredibly modular [Dendritic Pattern](https://github.com/mightiam/dendritic), you can easily mix, match, and adapt whatever you like for your own environment.

 ## 🖼️ Showcase